thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 ## TODO
 * set better tokenizer settings for td_idf
-* add task "bury_reviews" and rename "bury" to "bury_learning"
 * find a way to remove already created filtered decks

 * turn into anki as an addon